scala/make-release-notes/hand-written.md

 ## About Scala 2.12

-Beginning with 2.12.0-M2, the Scala 2.12 series targets Java 8.
-Programs written in Scala 2.12, including the Scala 2.12 compiler, can only be executed on Java 8 or newer.
+The Scala 2.12 series targets Java 8.
+Programs written in Scala 2.12 must be compiled and run on Java 8 or newer.

 ### Source compatibility